 Adopted by the 60th WMA General Assembly, New Delhi, India, October 2009

-and revised by the 71st WMA General Assembly (online), Cordoba, Spain, October 2020
+and amended by the 71st WMA General Assembly (online), Cordoba, Spain, October 2020

 The fields of stem cell research and therapy are among the fastest growing areas of biotechnology.